Universal factorization spaces and algebras: Introduction

 We will conclude with some remarks justifying these definitions.
 In section \ref{sec: examples} we formulate carefully the notion of a universal factorization space.
 It is then straightforward to verify that some common and important examples of factorization spaces, namely, the Beilinson-Drinfeld Grassmannian (introduced in \cite{BD2}), and the jet-spaces studied by Kapranov and Vasserot in \cite{KV}, form universal factorization spaces, as expected.
+We also provide an example of a universal factorization space in arbitrary dimension $d$, constructed using the Hilbert scheme of points.
 Finally, in section \ref{sec: pullback of factorization and chiral algebras}, we will show that our definition of the pullback of a factorization algebra agrees with the definition obtained by pulling back the corresponding chiral algebra.